martinp23/peeksgroup-website/content/authors/nemo-wu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Researchers
 ---
-Bethany completed a Bachelor of Science (International) at UNSW, supplementing her Chemistry major with a minor in Spanish and Latin American Studies.
-She has returned to the Peeks Group for her Honours Project in 2020, having previously researched as an undergraduate volunteer in 2019.
-Bethany is currently interested in the synthesis and properties of cross-conjugated molecules.
+Hi there!
+I'm Nemo, a Sydney local completing an Honours project for my Bachelor of Medicinal Chemistry with the Peeks group.
+My research interests lie in synthetic organic chemistry, particularly the synthesis and characterisation of diradical compounds.
+Outside of the lab, you can catch me freediving/spearfishing, or plodding through the Australian bush somewhere.